 Separation of a couple, a dispute between neighbours, failure to respect a contract… conflicts can occur in many ways.
 Our first reflex may be to go to court, but that’s not the only option, and it may not be the best.
-Here are five reasons to try to reach an agreement and avoid going to court.
+Here are six reasons to try to reach an agreement and avoid going to court.

 1 – Avoiding hefty costs